ripred/Smooth/README.md

 # Smooth
 Keep smooth running averages without using arrays!
-No arrays, No Looping, Fast and Constant Time regardless of the sample window size!
+No arrays.
+No Looping.
+Fast and Constant Time regardless of the sample window size!
 The sample size is adjustable at runtime.
-Additionally the average is available and accurate even before N samples have been received.
+The average is available and accurate even before N samples have been received.
+The `Smooth` object uses 8 bytes of memory.
+That's it.
+No matter how large the window size.
+Perfect for smoothing and filtering signals from noisy devices **like accelerometers**!

 update: added support for change, upper and lower bounds callbacks!